The Duke of Edinburgh Award is an internationally recognized award system for youth aged 14 – 25. The award is divided into three levels:

 The Adventurous Journey allows you the chance to explore nature and discover the world around you.
 Explorer trips count towards the Bronze level expedition.
 Sea to Sky 10 counts towards the Silver level expedition.

-At the Gold Level, there is one extra section called the Residential Project
+At the Gold Level, there is one extra section called the Gold Project

-The Residential Project asks you to spend five days in a new place with new people.
+The Gold Project asks you to spend five days in a new place with new people.
 Examples include academic exchanges, language immersions, youth conferences, etc.

 How to get started